 Focus on Academics.
 Remember also that a message with an academic focus can help students transition from their excitement about the time of year to the learning they will be doing in school that day.

 Transition from Activity.
 Remember that reading the morning message can help settle a class after the activity.
 Once the activity is finished, have students settle back in the circle and calm down.
 Then once they are ready, begin reading the message.

-There's no doubt that this can be a challenging time of year in school.
+There’s no doubt that this can be a challenging time of year in school.
 Giving students the opportunity to settle into a comfortable and safe routine each morning can be a great gift for them in December!
-Try it, and let me know how it goes!

-In this series I share ideas for using Morning Meeting to set a positive tone for the day during the build-up to winter holidays and school vacation.
+In this series we share ideas for using Morning Meeting to set a positive tone for the day during the build-up to winter holidays and school vacation.
 Read tips for the other components of Morning Meeting: Greeting, Sharing, and Group Activity.